-Genetic Epistemology (J. Piaget)
+Genetic Epistemology (Jean Piaget)

 Over a period of six decades, Jean Piaget conducted a program of naturalistic research that has profoundly affected our understanding of child development.
 Piaget called his general theoretical framework "genetic epistemology" because he was primarily interested in how knowledge developed in human organisms.
 Piaget had a background in both Biology and Philosophy and concepts from both these disciplines influences his theories and research of child development.